 We were so excited to finally see the ocean!

-Our next plan was to get the bus to Vigo and spend a few days seeing that city and the Cies Islands.
-However after falling in love with long distance hiking we soon got restless from laying on the beach and decided to start walking down the coast toward Portugal along the Camino Portuguese.
+Our next plan was to get the bus to Vigo and spend a few days exploring the city and the Cies Islands.
+However after falling in love with long distance hiking we soon got restless and decided to start walking down the coast toward Portugal along the Camino Portuguese.

 Check out the next post for more on that!